razziel89/razziel89/README.md

 ### I'm a physicist and software developer with a focus on CLIs and backends.

-- 🔭 At the moment, I am developing several small-but-useful CLIs.
+- 🔭 At the moment, I am developing a customised home automation solution.
-- 🌱 I’m currently learning Rust, Angular, and Haskell.
+- 🌱 I’m currently learning Rust and Haskell.
+I'm also learning about Arduinos.
 - 💬 Ask me about physics, computational quantum mechanics, Linux, shell scripts, software testing, Golang, CLIs, GitHub Actions, ...
 - 📫 You can reach me by opening an issue and @-mentioning me